LaProp: Separating Momentum and Adaptivity in Adam: Practical Concerns and Various Extensions

 \subsection{Centered \laprop}

-Following the suggestion in Ref.~\cite{Tieleman2012_rmsprop}, we also propose a centered version of \laprop, which uses the estimation of the centered second moment rather than the non-centered one, which is a more aggressive optimization strategy that would diverge at the presence of a constant gradient.
-The algorithm is give by Algorithm~\ref{alg:centered laprop}.
-As the estimation of the centered momentum is unstable at the initial few iterations, we recommend to use the original \laprop\ for a few updates and then change to the centered one.
-Also, one may even combine the centered \laprop\ and \amsgrad, using the maximal centered second moment in the learning trajectory, but we have not known the advantage of such a combination.
+Following the suggestion in Ref.~\cite{Tieleman2012_rmsprop}, we also propose a centered version of \laprop, which uses the estimation of the centered second moment rather than the non-centered second moment, which is a more aggressive strategy that would diverge in the presence of a constant gradient.
+The algorithm is given by Algorithm~\ref{alg:centered laprop}.
+As the estimation of the centered momentum is unstable at the initial steps, one may not do the update for the initial steps or one may use the original \laprop\ for the initial steps.